SmartgridReady/SGrSpecifications/doc/SGrAttr4GenericType.md

 | rvrtTms | unsigned long | determines how long the operating mode should be active.
 When the time has elapsed, the operating mode is automatically terminated.
 If rvrtTms = 0 (standard value), the operating mode remains active until a new command is received.| |

 ## Communication Timing Attributes
 Timing attributes describe the details of asynchronous sampling, where the product itself pushes data point measurements to its suscribers (e.g. communicator).
 Especially in larger networks these attributes are absolutely necessary to avoid cluttering and overloading of the transport layer.

 The SGr timing attributes allow for heart-beat based data point sampling as well as interrupt-based sampling if the measured value changes beyond a configured threshold.

+The figure below depicts typical situations
+1. a new value is sent if it changes at least by minSendDelta
+2. for large changes in value the device waits at least for minSendTime
+3. for small changes the device sends a new value at least after maxSendTime

 ![SGr Timing Attributes](genAttributes_timing.drawio.png)